onexianjian/v8wiki/Feature-Launch-Process.md

 ## Turning the flag on - shipping feature to the open Web

-As the implementation of a feature progresses, we will evaluate community feedback on feature design and implementation.
-V8 team will make a decision to turn the feature on by default based on community opinion of the feature and technical maturity of implementation.
+As the implementation of a feature progresses, we evaluate community feedback on feature design and implementation.
+The V8 team makes a decision to turn the feature on by default based on the community opinion of the feature and the technical maturity of the implementation.

-Some community signals we will consider before shipment:
+Some community signals we consider before shipping:

 - **The feature is on the clear track to standardization at TC39**.
-For example, a feature spec is available and has been through several rounds of reviews, or a feature is at Stage 4 of TC39 Process.
+For example, a feature spec is available and has been through several rounds of reviews, or a feature is at Stage 3+ of the TC39 process.
-- **There is a clear interest in the feature from other browser vendors.** For example, another engine is shipping compatible implementation in experimental or stable channel.
+- **There is a clear interest in the feature from other browser vendors.** For example, another engine is shipping a compatible implementation in an experimental or stable channel.

 The following technical criteria must be met for shipping:

-1. Implementation is complete; feedback received from staged implementation is addressed.
+1. The implementation is complete; any feedback received from the staged implementation is addressed.
-2. No technical debt: V8 team is satisfied with the feature’s implementation quality (including basic DevTools support)
+2. No technical debt: the V8 team is satisfied with the feature’s implementation quality (including basic DevTools support).
 3. **Performance** is consistent with our high-performance goals.